bcgov/von-agent-template/GettingStartedTutorial.md

 ## Step 2: Get your VON-Agent Running

 In this step, we'll get an instance of the VON Issuer/Verifier Agent running and issuing Credentials.

-The steps are the same whether you are running `In Browser` or `Local Machine`, starting from the home directory (`In Browser`) or in the folder where you store your cloned repos (`Local Machine`).
+### In Browser

+Start in the root folder of your Docker instance - right where you started.

+### Local Machine

+Use a different shell from the one used to start the three other components.
+After opening the new shell, start in the folder where you normally put the clones of your GitHub repos.

+### Clone, Initialize and Start Your Agent

 Clone the repo, and run the initialization script.